-And for a more informal tete, look at The Grape Escape offering speciality vinegers, meats and tasters, together with specially selected wines and ales at this Denmark Street Wine Bar.
-You can also buy the selections of by the bottle.
+And for a more informal tete, look at The Grape Escape offering speciality vinegers, meats and tasters, together with specially selected cheeses, wines and ales at this Denmark Street Wine Bar.
+You can also buy the selections of these by the bottle.

-The Reading Post recently published their review of the Cote restaurant in Broad Street. at this external link
+After it opened the Reading Post published their review of the Cote restaurant in Broad Street. at this external link

 The old Lloyds Bank in Broad Street conversion to a Cote brings an added variety to Wokingham eating choices.
 The Cote chain offering was inspired by those French bistros in Paris, the building, being an old bank retains some of the atmosphere and feel that lends itself to a French ambience.
 As Cote say "we are dedicated to serving authentic classic brasserie dishes"

 Amazon has deals on DVD Boxed sets, ideal for a special night in, or a night while the others are watching sport down in town, that can be replayed again and again after the Rugby is over.

 (this link takes you to Amazon UK)